 Principles of Interior Design

-To create a cozy home, it is important to have an understanding of basic principles of interior design – balance, harmony, rhythm, contrast and detail.
+When creating a cozy home, it is crucial to understand basic principles of interior design – balance, harmony, rhythm, contrast, and detail.
 Professional interior designers know that every interior needs to evaluate the theme and space of a specific project.
-The designer using principles of interior design understands what is extremely beautiful and what does not go together.
+The designer uses the principles of interior design and understands what is extremely beautiful and what does not go together.

-Symmetrically and proportionally placed objects looks simple and makes a person feel comfortable and cozy in such a room.
+Symmetrically and proportionally placed objects look simple and make a person feel comfortable and cozy in such a room.
 Most people define balance as the perfect symmetrical design.
-However, there are several types of balance: symmetric, asymmetric and radial.
-These types provide different levels of balance in the room using elements of different sizes, shapes and masses.
+However, there are several types of balance: symmetric, asymmetric, and radial.
+These types provide different balance levels in the room using elements of various sizes, shapes, and masses.

 Symmetrical balance in design is created by using similar or identical elements, which are equally spaced from the central axis.
 The result is a neat, aesthetically pleasing look.

 Balance can also be created using asymmetry.
 This asymmetrical balance is created by using different furniture or accessories on different sides of the room that do not match.
 However, if the elements have the same visual weight, it creates a very effective asymmetric balance.

 Radial symmetry begins at a central point from which objects in the room are arranged in a spiral shape.
 Radial symmetry can be created using round rugs, curved sofas, or other rounded furniture.

 Harmony in the room is created using a unifying element.
 It is a blend of individual parts into a whole, a seamless emotional and functional background.
 It can be the overall colour of the interior, accessories of a similar style or details on the furniture.